 Sponsored Projects

-The Sponsored Project can access their application through the Collaborator Feature in Submittable.
+The Sponsored Project must submit an Intake Form.
+The Authorizing Signatory for the Sponsored Project must complete the Intake Form, Eligibility Form, and Application form.
 More than one person from the Sponsored Project may be invited to be a collaborator on an application.

 Third Party Grant Writers